moehle/cvxpy_codegen/README.md

     prob.codegen('opt_ctrl_example')

 #### Installation
 To install, clone this repository, `cd` over the directory of the cloned repo, and run `python setup.py install`.
 Currently, CVXPY-CODEGEN is not available through any Python repository.
+CVXPY-CODEGEN was only tested in Linux with Python 3.5.

 #### Limitations
 It is *not* possible (and will never be possible) to change the dimensions of the parameters within a single family of convex problems.